Mohamed-Shokri-Tech/Mohamed-Shokri-Tech/README.md

 ## 📌 What I'm Working On:

 - 📖 Studying Data Structures
-- 💡 Solving problems on platforms like Codeforces
+- 💡 Solving problems on Codeforces
 - 🌐 Learning Web Development

----

-## 🤝 Connect with me:

-- 💼 LinkedIn: (add your link)
-- 📧 Email: (engmohamedshokrymodel@gmail.com)

 ---